Free ROI Calculator to Measure Comms Impact

 Create a Priority Matrix for All Campaigns

-It’s important to create a matrix for each internal communication campaigns.
+It’s important to create a matrix for each internal communications campaign.
 As mentioned above, Maddy recommends using the Impact Effort Matrix.

 “It’s imperative to get your matrix and definitions that relate to each quadrant in front of your major stakeholders before they submit their first campaign.
 Most importantly, it’s vital to identify what isn’t required.
 Getting buy-in on the process and having everyone sing ‘Kumbaya’ beforehand will help you when you’re in the thick of it.”